ShreenidhiN/AWS-KMS-demo/README.md

       1. Encryption
       2. Decryption

-Also, delete all the resources after use as it would be charged otherwise!
+Also, delete all the resources after use as it would be charged!